Victor Collin de Plancy: Life

 The young Collin de Plancy was described alternately as laborious, impartial and instructed, while being lauded as well for his more social qualities — charm, elegance of manners, impeccable taste and perhaps most importantly, amiability.
 The introduction to his collected papers in the French Foreign Ministry notes the qualities for which Collin de Plancy seemed best known, "his tact, courtesy, and refined manners" and as one who excelled in "issues of etiquette... but who rarely ventured into the realm of general ideas".
 In Seoul he became known for his charming garden parties.
-Particularly well-received were his "chrysanthemum festivals" held every autumn in the gardens of the French legation, during which guest strolled the peaceful grounds in the midst of the budding capital, admiring the park with its greenhouses of flowers.
+Particularly well-received were his "chrysanthemum festivals" held every autumn in the gardens of the French legation, during which guests strolled the peaceful grounds in the midst of the budding capital, admiring the park with its greenhouses of flowers.
 In 1896 De Plancy had constructed an elegant European style compound for the French legation, filling it with antiques from the Château de Chenonceaux.
-He was himself a collector; his respectable assortment of Asian art and ceramics was eventually donated to the Musée Guimet in Paris where it forms a core part of the Korean collection.
-Victor Collin de Plancy never married.
+He was himself a collector; his respectable assortment of Asian art and ceramics was eventually donated to the Musée Guimet in Paris, where it forms a core part of the Korean collection.

 Collin de Plancy's diplomatic acumen proved a boon for French interests in Korea during the last decade or so of the 19th century.
 He became occupied in procuring the concession for of the Seoul-Uiju line for Five-Lilles, personally negotiating with the Korean foreign minister.
 Along with the above railway concession he also successfully petitioned for mining rights on behalf of French companies along the proposed railroad.
 However, other efforts spearheaded by Collin de Plancy to gain railway concessions to Mokpo and Wonsan were not so successful.